- Campus Services

 - Microsoft Virtual Desktop (VLAB)

-- YuJa Video Platform
+- Yuja Video Platform

 - Zoom

-FileVault is Apple's implementation of encrypting your data on Mac OS and Mac hardware.
-It will encrypt all of your data on your startup disk and once enabled, it will encrypt your data on the fly and will work seamlessly in the background.
-It forces all users to have to re-enter their password when waking from sleep or a screensaver and any non-administrator accounts will require an administrator to log them in on first login to enable the encryption.
+FileVault is Apple's implementation for encrypting your data on macOS and Mac hardware.
+It will encrypt all data on your startup disk and, once enabled, encrypt it on the fly, working seamlessly in the background.
+It forces all users to re-enter their password when waking from sleep or a screensaver, and non-administrator accounts require an administrator to log them in on first login to enable encryption.

 Verifying FileVault encryption (MacOS)

 Under System Preferences, launch Security and Privacy.
 Click on the FileVault tab.
-Status should be “FileVault is turned on”. (see example below)
+Status should be “FileVault is turned on”. (see example below).

 How do I install FileVault?